liferay/liferay-docs/user/articles-dxp/160-segmentation-and-personalization/05-analaytics-cloud-segmentation.markdown

 ![Figure 1: The Segment definition interface is different on Analytics Cloud.](../../images/segments-ac-segment-definition.png)

-Dynamic Segments are defined based on the specified criteria, and will include any users that meet that criteria, while Static segments are manually selected, and do not update dynamically.
+Dynamic Segments are based on the specified criteria and include users that meet that criteria.
+Static segments are manually selected and do not update dynamically.

 Once a Segment is created, you can view the analytics data for that Segment.